 Navigating Easter Island Attractions

-We rented an off-roading vehicle on the island, and I had to use portable hand controls that I brought to drive.
+We rented a 4-wheel drive vehicle on the island so we could travel off-road, and I had to use portable hand controls that I brought to drive.
 This was pretty easy and did not cost very much.
 I reserved the vehicle online, and once we landed, there was a person from the company ready for us.
 The company had access into their building surprisingly, though the ramp was very steep.
 Once we got our wheels, we were free and able to explore.

 In fact, there was no designated, handicap parking on the island; not in the town or at attractions.
 Most of the attractions are accessible to a point.
 When I say “accessible,” it means because of the barrier-free, hard-packed dirt paths with some overlaying rocks.
 Some paths were hilly, but often, strangers usually asked if we needed help going up hills.
 Many of the Moai statues can be seen from the road or parking lot.
 You cannot touch the Moai, but you can get very close at some of the sites.

 None of the beaches on Easter Island were accessible, the majority of them are incredibly rocky.
 At Ahu Tahai, we were able to get close to the ocean because the ground was firm grass.
 It was a popular place for people to hangout, play music, sell hand-made items, and watch the sunset with a few famous Moai overseeing.
 The Moai are the main attraction of the island, but the island is because of a volcano.
 We were able to drive up to the top and look down into the crater, which is now a marsh land.